GaelAlburo/Apuntes-Universidad/Semestre 9/Distribuidos/Source Control/Branch Strategies.md

 - Complexity due to numerous branches, potentially leading to merge conflicts.
 - Development and release frequency may be slower due to multi-step process.
-- Requires team consensus and commitment to adhere to the strategy.
+- Requires team consensus ancommitment to adhere to the strategy.

 ___
 #